Harshillagg/Amazon-clone/README.md

 ## In this project, I’ve created a clone of the Amazon shopping landing page using HTML and CSS.
 The goal was to replicate the look and feel of the Amazon homepage, showcasing products, navigation, and other essential elements.

 # Basic Structure
-## The project folder contains the following files:
+## The project folder contains the following files:-
 ### index.html: The main HTML file for the landing page.
 ### style.css: The CSS file for styling the page.
 ### Images/: A directory containing images used in the project (e.g., product images, banners).